Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Duopoly (two storage operators)}

 Figure \ref{net_2_storage} illustrates the net effect of storage with two players.
-In this case, both winter and summer days show an increased number of charging and discharging hours.
-For instance, compared to the monopoly case on the winter day—where there are only three hours of charging—the Duopoly case shows eight hours of charging (in the early morning and late evening).
-As a result, the duration of unmet demand during the winter day is reduced.
-That shows that competition could reduce electricity prices and unmet demand on both winter and summer days.
+In this scenario, both winter and summer days exhibit an increased number of charging and discharging hours.
+For instance, compared to the monopoly case on the winter day, where there are only three hours of charging, the Duopoly case shows eight hours of charging (in the early morning and late evening).
+Consequently, the duration of unmet demand during the winter day is noticeably reduced.
+This demonstrates that competition can effectively reduce electricity prices and unmet demand across both winter and summer days.

-Figure \ref{MCP_SoC_2} presents electricity prices together with each player’s charging/discharging profiles and SoC.
-The peak price decreases to \EUR{}25/MWh in both days, whereas the lowest price during RES-surplus hours increases slightly compared with the Monopoly.
+Figure \ref{MCP_SoC_2} presents electricity prices alongside each player’s charging/discharging profiles and SoC.
+The peak price decreases to \EUR{}25/MWh on both days, whereas the lowest price during RES-surplus hours increases slightly compared to the Monopoly case.

-Table \ref{tab_metrics} presents storage metrics for the Duopoly (two players) case.
-Winter features more alternating surpluses and shortages, enabling frequent charge–discharge cycles.
-Summer, however, has ~18 continuous hours of surplus followed by ~6 hours of deficit.
-The prolonged surplus pushes prices to the floor and fills batteries early; once full, additional surplus cannot be absorbed.
-With only a brief deficit window, storage can discharge but cannot cycle multiple times, reducing market participation and arbitrage potential.
-For comparison, with the fixed storage capacity allocation, P$_2$ dominates across all metrics (allocated 2/3 of capacity), such as total profit of \EUR{}$110,741.51$ against \EUR{}$59,326.93$ for player 1.

-The unmet demand during some hours of the winter (hours 1, 11, 14, and 15) and summer (hours 18–24) arises from a combination of renewable resource variability, storage operational constraints, and profit-driven dispatch strategies.
-In winter, shortages occur during early morning and midday peaks, when residual demand is high due to low renewable generation and elevated heating-related consumption.
-Although storage discharges during many of these hours, the available state of charge (limited by capacity and by the requirement to begin and end the day at 50\% SoC) is often insufficient to fully meet demand.
-In summer, shortages are concentrated in the evening and nighttime before solar PV production resumes the next day.
-In this case, storage replenishes its SoC mainly during midday surplus periods.
-However, round-trip efficiency losses, capacity limits, and the terminal SoC requirement prevent complete coverage of subsequent deficits.
-Indeed, storage operators may forgo charging or discharging in hours when arbitrage opportunities are insufficient.

-Market-clearing prices in shortage hours can reach \EUR{}25/MWh, which encourages storage operators to allocate discharges to the most profitable intervals rather than fully eliminating unmet demand.
-This behaviour is evident in the charging and discharging profiles of players on both days.
-While discharges align with shortage periods, they are not sufficient to eliminate the unmet demand entirely.
-Furthermore, renewable curtailment in some hours does not always translate into later shortage mitigation, as storage capacity may already be full or charging is suboptimal.
-In addition, efficiency losses reduce usable energy, or operators strategically withhold capacity in anticipation of more favorable price hours.